By Benji Chapman, Co-Deputy Music Editor

 Speaking with sincerity, Mulvey thanks the audience and recollects his times spent in London during the writing of First Mind.
 Similarly huddled around the place I discovered Mulvey, the grotty fireplace of his flat accompanied his writing of the album as he details how he would trial demos of his tracks to flatmates and friends between experimental ventures of technique between classical fingerstyle and precussive strumming debuted at open mic nights in London.

 Laughter features throughout the night between particularly teary-eyed moments.
-These come both from the personal stories which Mulvey recalls as well as a universal sense of concern for state of the world amid a crisis in Palestine, which marks a moment of intense contemplation.
+These come both from the personal stories that Mulvey recalls as well as a universal sense of concern for state of the world amid a crisis in Palestine, which marks a moment of intense contemplation.

 Mulvey plays a poem by Palestinian writer Refaat Alereer who was killed in December 2023 alongside his brother, brother's son, sister and her three children in an Israeli airstrike.
-There is total silence in the room as Mulvey channels the fatigued traumas of the world singing, "no more I love you's", during an Annie Lennox cover.
+There is total silence in the room as Mulvey channels the fatigued traumas of the world singing, 'No more I Love You's' during an Annie Lennox cover.

 A sense of tiredness in the world is arguably at an all time high, a world which is reminded every day of the atrocities that are being committed during our timeline.
 To be among a crowd of mourning people was both internally cathartic and darkly concerning.